 Collaboration: We engage communities and partners to create permanent change.

-Accountability: to the community, our constituents and each other.
+Accountability: to the community, our constituents, and each other.

-Boldness/innovation/creativity: We break down barriers and seek gender inclusion in the community we serve.
-Justice: We fight barriers to justice and fairness.
+Boldness & Creativity: We break down barriers and seek gender inclusion in the community we serve.

 What we do